joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

 > _*Gasp!
 Why didn't you tell me earlier about this, Luke?_
 >
-> _Well, fellow Azure administrator, I found it easier to look at PowerShell and JSON to learn how the Custom Roles were made and to be honest, really just because!_
+> _Well, fellow Azure administrator, I found it easier to look at PowerShell and JSON to explain how the Custom Roles were made, vs staring at the Azure Portal and to be honest, really just because!
+Like most things in IT there are multiple ways something can be done!_

 sd